centreon/centreon-documentation/versioned_docs/version-23.10/administration/parameters/medias.md

 To synchronize one or more images in the Centreon media:

-1. Copy your images in the image folder (the images may be situated in folders)
+1. Copy your images in the image folder (the images may be located in folders).
 2. Make sure the user who executes your web server has the read rights on these images.
 3. Go to **Administration > Parameters > Images**.